plone/plone.restapi/docs/source/users.rst

 User registration
 -----------------

 Plone allows you to enable the auto registration of users.
 If it is enabled, then an anonymous user can register a new user using the user creation endpoint.
 This new user will have the role ``Member`` by default as the Plone registration process also does.

+To create a new user send a POST request to the '@users' endpoint:

+..  http:example:: curl httpie python-requests
+    :request: _json/users_add.req

+If the user should receive an email to set her password, you should pass 'sendPasswordReset": true' in the JSON body of the request.
+Keep in mind that Plone will send a URL that points to the URL of the Plone site, which might just be your API endpoint.

+If the user has been created, the server will respond with a :term:`201 Created` response:

+..  literalinclude:: _json/users_add.resp
+    :language: http

 Reset User Password